Bashar Rahal: Early career

 His professional acting career began in 1992 when Bashar was accepted at the National Academy of Theater and Film Art (in the class of professor Stefan Danailov, Minister of Culture of Bulgaria during 2005–2009), where he got his master's degree in Performing Arts.
-During that time he took part in numerous TV and film productions as well as several commercials.
+During that time, he took part in numerous TV and film productions as well as several commercials.
 Shortly after graduation he was accepted as a permanent member of the National Youth Theater.

 Professional career

-For the next couple of years Bashar appeared in over 25 different TV comedy shows, but his popularity came with the TV show It Can't Be, which was created & directed by Nellie Andreeva - currently an editor for The Hollywood Reporter.
+For the next couple of years Bashar appeared in over 25 different TV comedy shows, but his popularity came with the TV show It Can't Be, which was created & directed by Nellie Andreeva – currently an editor for The Hollywood Reporter.
 It Can't Be was on air for 7 seasons and became one of the highest rated comedy shows in Bulgaria.
 Similar to Saturday Night Live, It Can't Be was a weekly 40-minute comedy-variety show.
 Bashar was not only one of the creators of the show, he was also the lead actor, writer, producer and occasionally a director.

 Bashar Rahal is also dubbed as the creator of the first ever night show in Bulgaria, where he met his co-host and future wife Kalina Rahal.
-In 1997, only 22 years old, he became part of the Award-winning anchor team of It Has Began - the highest rated morning show in Bulgaria (executive producer-Mihail Mihailov-after an extensive television career he became the Press Secretary for the Prime Minister of Bulgaria Ivan Kostov).
-The same year Bashar Rahal also appeared in two Italian productions, the 1997 TV Movie In Fondo Al Cuore and in the mini series Racket alongside Italian actor and director Michele Placido.
+In 1997, only 22 years old, he became part of the Award-winning anchor team of It Has Began – the highest rated morning show in Bulgaria (executive producer, Mihail Mihailov, after an extensive television career, he became the Press Secretary for the Prime Minister of Bulgaria Ivan Kostov).
+The same year Bashar Rahal also appeared in two Italian productions, the 1997 TV Movie In Fondo Al Cuore and in the miniseries Racket alongside Italian actor and director Michele Placido.
 In 1999 he was cast by the film director Egon Günther for the film Else - Geschichte einer leidenschaftlichen Frau.